 People with depression may find it difficult to get started or get motivated, or continue to exercise on a long-term basis.
 Here are some tips to get you started.

 - Start simple – increase your activity levels gradually to improve your self-confidence and build motivation for more energetic activities.
 Start with simple activities such as shopping, driving, gardening or small household tasks.

 - Do what is enjoyable – people with anxiety or depression often lose interest and pleasure in doing things they once enjoyed.
-Plan activities that you used to find enjoyable, interesting, relaxing or satisfying with friends or family – with time the pleasure you feel from doing these activities will return.
+Plan activities that you used to find enjoyable, interesting, relaxing or satisfying with friends or family – with time these activities will become enjoyable again.

 - Include other people – people with anxiety or depression often withdraw from others, but continuing to socialise is an important part of recovery.
-Staying connected with friends and family can help increase wellbeing, confidence and provide opportunities to socialise.
+Staying connected with friends and family can help increase wellbeing and confidence and provide opportunities to socialise.

 - Make a plan – planning a routine can help people become more active.
 Make sure some form of exercise is included each day.
 Try to stick to the plan as closely as possible, but be flexible.

 This page has been produced in consultation with and approved by: